alexyao2015/wireguard-boringtun/README.md

 # Wireguard with Boringtun

-This userspace implementation should only be used if your kernel does not include Wireguard modules.

 A config can be bind mounted to /etc/wireguard/wg0.conf or environment variables can be used for configuration.